Aydin457/Pentrail/README.md

 # 🛰️ Pentrail

-**Pentrail** — pentesterlər üçün yazılmış **modulyar və terminal əsaslı reconnaissance alətidir**.
-Bu alət ilkin kəşfiyyat mərhələlərini avtomatlaşdırır və genişlənə bilən arxitekturaya malikdir.
+**Pentrail** is a **modular, terminal-based reconnaissance tool** built for penetration testers.
+It automates early-stage recon tasks and is designed with extensibility and simplicity in mind.

+---

-## ✨ Xüsusiyyətlər
+## ✨ Features

 - 🔎 Subdomain Enumeration
-- 🌐 Port Scan
+- 🌐 Port Scanning
 - 📜 JavaScript Link Finder
 - 🧪 CORS Checker
 - 📁 Directory Enumeration